kebin20/todo-app-react/README.md

 I could also refactor this project more by putting more repeated code within my context component and expand it beyond changing the theme.

+UPDATE (15/03/23) - Finally implemented Firebase into my code, by enabling users to store, read and write their todos in a realtime database instead of using local storage.

 ### Useful resources

 - [Stack Overflow](https://stackoverflow.com/questions/52950627/inline-style-in-react-background-linear-gradient) - This helped me for styling the background and adding a tick svg inside the checkbutton